CRServers/DemTech/README.md

 This is what we call "Fluid Positioning".
 A new concept we are incorporating into the Criteria used by the DemTech Proxy.

 We have concluded that a 20/60/20 ratio weighted to the middle group would stimulate "Fluid Positioning" the most, but this could change with experience.
-In numbers that slip would be:
+In numbers the split would be:
 1. Top 21 BP's get 20% = 6 BP's
 2. Standby BP's get 60% = 18 BP's
 3. Non-Paid BP's get 20% = 6 BP's